pluralsight/mob-timer/README.md

 # Development

-Run `npm install` to get the dependencies, then `npm start` to run the timer.
+Run `npm ci` to get the dependencies, then `npm start` to run the timer.
 Run `npm test` to run the unit tests once, or alternatively `npm run watch` to run them on changes.
 [More information on test structure.](./test/README.md)